freenas/freenas-docs/userguide/plugins.rst

 In the example shown in
 :numref:`Figure %s <deleting_installed_plugin_fig>`,
-Sabnzbd has been installed and the user has clicked its "Delete" button.
-A pop-up message asks the user if they are sure that they want to delete. **This is the one and only warning.** If the user clicks "Yes", the plugin and the associated jail will be permanently deleted.
+Sabnzbd has been installed and the user has clicked its :guilabel:`Delete` button.
+A pop-up message asks the user if they are sure that they want to delete. **This is the one and only warning.**
+If the user clicks :guilabel:`Yes`, the plugin and the associated jail are permanently deleted.

 .. _deleting_installed_plugin_fig: